FTL-team/clover_sim/docs/README.md

 ## Features
 ![https://i.imgur.com/AUTIJBg.png](https://i.imgur.com/AUTIJBg.png)

-Simple and powerful tool for Clover simulation with ability to create workspaces
+Simple and powerful tool for Clover simulation with workspaces and tasks.

-You will get:
+Key features:

 - Simple and fast way to start a simulator
-- Tasks creation
-- Tasks checker
-- Full simulation of Raspberry pi functions(GPIO, camera, USB, etc.)
-- Gazebo and task checker are isolated from user workspace and clovered
-- Ability to start several copters in different containers
+- Workspaces concept that allows you to easily manage and share your projects
+- Powerful tasks framework with ability to generate worlds and automatically check user solutions
+- User code for clover doesn't have access to gazebo and can't cheat

 ## Installation